 If you want to live in Paris, you’ll find plenty of distinct Parisian neighborhoods to choose from, with prices varying greatly depending on the character of the area.

-From the famous city center districts housing the Louvre and the Eiffel Tower to the banlieues and low-cost housing on the city’s edge, each arrondissement has its own characteristics and features.
+From the famous city center districts housing the Louvre and the Eiffel Tower to the banlieues and low-cost housing on the city’s edge, each arrondissement has its own characteristics.
 As Paris apartments are typically advertised with their arrondissement in the description, reading this guide by Paris Attitude, a real estate agency in Paris specialized in temporary and long term furnished rentals, is a good way to start your home-hunting.

 Paris Attitude has a team of advisors who will offer you a wide range of furnished and fully equipped apartments in Paris: studios, apartments with 2 bedrooms, luxurious lofts, townhouses.

 It’s worth noting that there are few houses in Paris, and many buildings don’t have lifts, so if you want a bit more space and a garden, check out our guide to Paris’s suburbs and outlying towns.

 Unlike many cities, the arrondissements in Paris are laid out in a regular order.
 Starting with the Louvre (1e), the districts work outwards in a spiral.
 This means that the second district is between the first and third, and the ninth is between the eighth and the tenth (and yet the second and ninth districts are next to each other).
 Arrondissements may be referred to by their name (e.g., Louvre, Popincourt, Gobelins) but are more commonly referred to by number, particularly in real estate advertisements.
 The number will usually be followed by a small ‘e’, for example 8e, which is the French equivalent of writing ‘8th’.